OliverCi/freeplane2md/test/expected-freeplaneUserGuide-introduction.md

     -

 <p>
       Freeplane is meant to facilitate thinking, sharing information and getting things done at work, in school and at home.
-The software supports creating, sharing and using <a href="https://www.freeplane.org/wiki/index.php/Tutorial_Freeplane#What_is_mind_mapping">mind maps</a>, which are a kind of <a href="http://www.informationtamers.com/WikIT/index.php?title=Information_map_types">information maps</a>.
-The <a href="https://www.freeplane.org/wiki/index.php/Tutorial_Freeplane">Wiki Tutorial Freeplane</a> contains concrete examples of  <a href="freeplaneApplications.mm">application areas.</a>
+The software supports creating, sharing and using <a href="https://www.freeplane.org/wiki/index.php/Tutorial_Freeplane#What_is_mind_mapping">mind maps</a>, which are a kind ofÂ <a href="http://www.informationtamers.com/WikIT/index.php?title=Information_map_types">information maps</a>.
+TheÂ <a href="https://www.freeplane.org/wiki/index.php/Tutorial_Freeplane">Wiki Tutorial Freeplane</a>Â contains concrete examples ofÂ  <a href="freeplaneApplications.mm">application areas.</a>
     </p>
     <p>
     </p>
     <p>
-      The goal of this Tutorial is to describe the most used functions of Freeplane in a simple and systematic way.
+      The goal of this TutorialÂ is to describe the most used functions of Freeplane in a simple and systematic way.
 For more and more detailed information, see the documentation at <a href="freeplane.mm">Help &gt; Documentation</a>.
     </p>

   - Reading guide
     -

 <p>
       It is a general practice that people don't like reading manuals.
-Therefore you only need to read the introduction of this<i> Tutorial</i> to be ready to start mind mapping using the Freeplan main menu bar.
+Therefore you only need to read the introduction of this<i>Â Tutorial</i>Â to be ready to start mind mapping using the Freeplan main menu bar.
 The main editing functions are to be found in <i>menu Edit</i>.
 And some very special functions are to be found in <i>menu Tools</i>.
     </p>
     <p>
     </p>